Dragon-Chicken/day/readme.md

 NAME
-       day - Dnf Assisted Yank, A dnf wrapper with quality of life fearures
+       day - Dnf Assisted Yank, A dnf wrapper with quality of life features

 SYNOPSIS
        day [--help] [--help-dnf] [command] [arguments...]

 DESCRIPTION
        Day is a Python-based dnf wrapper for RPM-based Linux Distributions.
-       It integrates Copr features namely the Search fucntion to the dnf Package Manager and installs copr projects found in https://copr.fedorainfracloud.org with ease
+       It integrates Copr features namely the Search function to the dnf Package Manager and installs copr projects found in https://copr.fedorainfracloud.org with ease